 The latest Hellboy is a prequel, subtitled The Crooked Man, the latter a character wedged within Mike Mignola's Dark Horse saga.
-The movie has already played in theaters in the U.K., and now it's available via streaming on Amazon, with a disc release set for December.
+The movie has already played in U.K. theaters and is now available via streaming on Amazon, with a disc release set for December.

 Directed by Brian (Ghost Rider: Spirit of Vengeance/Jonah Hex) Taylor, from a script by Mignola and Christopher Golden, Crooked Man takes place in 1959, with Jack (12 Strong) Kesy's Hellboy teamed with Adeline (Resident Evil) Rudolph's (Bureau for Paranormal Research and Defense) Agent Bobbie Jo Song (as well as Jonathan Yunger's doomed Agent Gates), on a train ride to the witch-ridden, Appalachian territory, as they transport a morphing, funnel-web spider.
 The arachnid's raucous presence is more a means to get the protagonists off the train and into a by-chance, folk-horror fable, which features Martin Bassindale's villain, Jeremiah Witkins, the Crooked Man, a once affluent fiend who's now willing to torment mountain residents with his soul-stealing stunts, gaining a penny for each spirit he seizes.